Transform into Ken with Ryan Gosling's 'Barbie' workout and diet plan

 Friday: Abs and core

-If Ryan Gosling’s Barbie abs didn’t motivate you to get going, we don’t know what will!
-While building six-pack abs surely looks appealing on the outside, it’s so much more than that!
+If Ryan Gosling’s Ken abs in Barbie didn’t motivate you to get going, we don’t know what will.
+While building six-pack abs surely looks appealing on the outside, it’s so much more than that.
 A strong core translates into a more athletic lifestyle, providing stability to your spine which balances the whole body.

 The core is the central part of your body, comprising the pelvis, lower back, hips as well as stomach.
 The stomach muscles are usually called abs.
 A strong core aids you in (almost) any sport or physical activity, prevents lower back pain, improves your posture, develops stronger breathing muscles and helps attain a slimmer waistline.
 With core exercises, you train your core muscles to work in harmony.
 Any exercise in which your stomach muscles and back muscles are used in coordination can be classified as a core exercise.